Girolamo Graziani

+Girolamo Graziani (/dʒɪˈroʊləmoʊ ˌɡrɑːtsiˈɑːni/ jirr-OH-lə-moh-_-GRAHT-see-AH-nee, [dʒiˈrɔːlamo ɡratˈtsjaːni]; 1 October 1604 – 12 September 1675) was an Italian poet and diplomat.
+He served as the secretary of state at the Este court of Modena.
+He helped establish close diplomatic ties with the court of the Kingdom of France, especially during the 1650s, when a niece of the chief minister of France Cardinal Mazarin served as the new Duchess of Modena.
+In 1673, Graziani handled the diplomatic aspect of the marriage between Maria Beatrice d'Este (1658–1718), and James Stuart (the future King James II of England).
+The marriage had been sponsored by Louis XIV of France.

 Graziani was one of the most famous poets of the 17th century, but his fame didn't survive him.
 During his life he was appreciated mainly for his epic poems La Cleopatra (1632) and Il Conquisto di Granata (1650).

 The latter has been the source for Giacomo Leopardi's Consalvo (1833).
 In fact, the plot (Love in the imminence of death) and the names of the main characters (Consalvo and Elvira) of Leopardi's Consalvo seem to come from Graziani's poem.